86Box/docs/settings/sound.rst

 Sound card #1-#4
 ----------------

 Sound cards to emulate.
-Up to 4 independent sound cards are supported.
+Up to 4 different sound cards are supported.
 Only cards supported by the machine's expansion buses will be listed.
 On machines equipped with an onboard sound chip, the *Internal* option for sound card #1 enables the onboard sound.

 The *Configure* button opens a new window with settings specific to the selected sound card, such as the I/O ports, IRQ and DMA channels for ISA cards.